 With decades of experience in real estate law, you can trust Brian J Bean of Charles Bean & Associates PLLC to help with your easement or boundary dispute.
 With a proven track record of success in the field you won’t find a real estate attorney who works harder for you in Coeur D’Alene.

-Get in touch with us today to arrange a free consultation!
+Get in touch with us today to arrange a consultation!

-Schedule a free consultation with with us.
+Schedule a consultation with us.
 We're here to help.